atende/nativescript-ably-demo/README.md

     tns livesync android --watch

-Get a Key in: https://jsbin.ably.io/opapoc/141/edit
+Get a Key in: https://jsbin.ably.io/opapoc/202/edit

 The code is using JSON.stringify to send and receive messages.

-Change the jsbin to reflect that:
+If the jsbin don't have this change, use the code below:

 ```
 $(function() {